fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     وَعَهِدْنَا إِلَىٰ إِبْرَاهِيمَ وَإِسْمَاعِيلَ أَنْ طَهِّرَا بَيْتِيَ

     And [mention] when We made the House a place of return for the people and [a place of] security.
 And take, [O believers], from the standing place of Abraham a place of prayer.
-And We charged Abraham and Ishmael, [saying], “Purify My House for those who perform Tawaf and those who are staying [there] for worship and those who bow and prostrate [in prayer].
+And We charged Abraham and Ishmael, [saying], "Purify My House for those who perform Tawaf and those who are staying [there] for worship and those who bow and prostrate [in prayer].
     Quran 2:125

 Then when the time for building the Ka'bah came, during one of Ibrahim's subsequent visits from Sham (Syria and Palestine) to Makkah and his family, he said to his son Isma'il: "O Isma'il!
 Allah has given me an order."
 Isma'il said: "Do what your Lord has ordered you to do."
 Ibrahim asked: "Will you help me?"
 Isma'il said: "I will help you."
 Ibrahim said: "Allah has ordered me to build a house here," pointing to a hillock higher than the land surrounding it.
 The Prophet (pbuh) added: "Then they raised the foundations of the House (i.e., the Ka'bah).
 Isma'il brought the stones and Ibrahim was building, and when the walls became high, Isma'il brought this stone and put it for Ibrahim who stood over it and carried on building, while Isma'il was handing him the stones, and both of them were praying to Allah to accept their service.

       وَإِذْ يَرْفَعُ إِبْرَاهِيمُ الْقَوَاعِدَ مِنَ الْبَيْتِ وَإِسْمَاعِيلُ
-    And [mention] when Abraham was raising the foundations of the House and [with him] Ishmael, [saying], “Our Lord, accept [this] from us.
+    And [mention] when Abraham was raising the foundations of the House and [with him] Ishmael, [saying], "Our Lord, accept [this] from us.
 Indeed You are the Hearing, the Knowing.
     Quran 2:127

 The stone over which Ibrahim stood and built is called maqam Ibrahim (Ibrahim's station).
 It is still in existence today and is revered by all Muslims.
 Even some religious rituals are directly associated with it.
 Just like Prophet Adam, Ibrahim, too, is said to have built the Ka'bah using building materials from five special earthly mounts: Hira', Tur Sina', Tur Zayta', Jabal Lubnan and al-Judiyy.
 For the foundations, he used only materials from Hira' (or the Nur hill), where Prophet Muhammad (pbuh) received his first revelation.